RoboBert12/RoboND-Perception-Project/writeup_template.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

-For the pick and place setup, I first needed to establish the initialize the variables that I would be working with.
+For the pick and place set up, I first needed to establish the initialize the variables that I would be working with.
+I also assigned the TEST_SCENE_NUM, manually during this step.
 Next, I needed to get the pick list and dropbox messages.
 I created dictionaries from the messages.
 I chose to go through the dropbox list first.
-This way I had a dictionary that used the group (red or green) as a key and would return the arm name and drop off possition.
-Next I went though the pick list and used the object name as the key.
+This way I had a dictionary that used the group (red or green) as a key and would return the arm name and drop off position.
+Next I went through the pick list and used the object name as the key.
 Instead of having it return the group, I put the group entry into the dropbox dictionary.
 That way that the item name would now return the arm name, group, and drop off position.
-This allowed for less substituion later in the code.
+This allowed for less substitution later in the code.
 I also created 2 variables to track the number of items dropped in each bin.
+The script then printed out text telling how many items from the pick list would be looped through.

 ```python
     # DONE: Initialize variables